 In case this chain is incomplete, there must be a cloud on the tile.
 Here, this cloud indicates that the current owner doesn’t have a marketable title.
-There are several reasons this chain can be incomplete, for example, due to a deed forgery or the previous owner might have used a different name for acquiring the title.
+There are several reasons this chain can be incomplete.
+For example, due to a deed forgery, the previous owner might have used a different name to acquire the title.

 In such situations, there comes a need for a lawsuit.
-Under this, potential claimants are brought to court and required to prove that they are the genuine owner of the land.
-If they are unable to provide proof of the title, they will not be allowed to claim any interest in the land.
+Under this, potential claimants are brought to court and required to prove that they are the genuine owners.
+If they cannot provide proof of the title, they’ll be not allowed to claim any interest in the land.

 The next step involves revealing the latest status of taxes against the property.
 This step is vital because here, one can determine If the real estate taxes on the property are paid off completely or not.
-And if not, how much taxes are due and unpaid and from how many previous years.
+And if not, how many taxes are due and unpaid, and from how many previous years?

 Nobody wants to buy a property with due taxes because such a situation leads to the creation of a lien against the property.
 If anyone purchases one such property, the government gets the right to put the property on the market for sale to cover those taxes.

-It is a very crucial step of the title search process.
-An inspection officer or inspector prepares a report revealing any encroachments or other similar matters, which may have a potential impact on the title.
-Besides, they check the property through a physical visit for the verification of land size, improvement areas and to find any evidence of easements not officially recorded.
+It is a very crucial step in the title search process.
+An inspection officer or inspector prepares a report revealing any encroachments or other similar matters that may have a potential impact on the title.
+Besides, they check the property through a physical visit for the verification of land size and improvement areas and to find any evidence of easements not officially recorded.

 The core purpose of this step is to collect more facts and pieces of evidence that can increase the authenticity of the information obtained from the title search as a whole.